Howie Mandel: Deal or No Deal

 In 2003, while Mandel was deciding whether or not to quit show business, the executive producers at NBC asked him to host the show, but he declined many times.
 They then mailed him a tape of the overseas version and he finally accepted.
 In 2007, he hosted a five-episode run of the Canadian-English version Deal or No Deal Canada.
 The show then went to daytime with Mandel remaining as host, although Arsenio Hall was originally intended to host the show.
 In a January 2009 interview on Anytime with Bob Kushell, Mandel expressed mild, jovial frustration over how some of his contestants hold out during the game show, even though the grand prize is many times what they would make in a year.

 On March 12, 2018, it was announced that Mandel would host the 2018 CNBC revival of the game show and also become an executive producer.
 The show premiered on December 3, 2018.
-Mandel is one of three game show hosts to host the same game show in two different countries, the others being Donny Osmond for Pyramid in the United States and the United Kingdom and Anne Robinson for The Weakest Link in the United States and the United Kingdom.
+Mandel is one of four game show hosts to host the same game show in two different countries, the others being Donny Osmond for Pyramid in the United States and the United Kingdom, Jimmy Carr for Distraction in the United States and United Kingdom, Anne Robinson for The Weakest Link in the United States and the United Kingdom and Michael McIntyre for The Wheel in the United States and the United Kingdom.

 In 2024, Mandel was credited as an executive producer on the reality game show spin-off of Deal or No Deal titled Deal or No Deal Island.
 In the finale of the first season, it was revealed that he is the secretive banker who made offers to the contestants over the course of the game.
 He did not return to be the banker for Season 2, as it was confirmed that the banker for that season would be a woman.
 The banker was later revealed to be celebrity and former Deal or No Deal briefcase model Chrissy Teigen.

 Got Talent

 In January 2010, it was announced that Mandel would replace David Hasselhoff as one of the judges on NBC's America's Got Talent after Hasselhoff announced that he was leaving to work on a new television series.
-Out of all judges on the show, Mandel currently has the longest tenure than any other judge or host, spanning sixteen consecutive seasons (season 5–present).
+Out of all judges on the show, Mandel currently has the longest tenure than any other judge or host, spanning 17 consecutive seasons (season 5–present).

 In October 2021, it was announced that Mandel would be a judge on the second season of Canada's Got Talent, which aired in 2022.